SUN STORM: vacuum tube audio compressor. It's a feed-forward vacuum tube powered optical compressor.

 |

 On to the cool stuff!
 The Sun Storm is a combination of several different compression topology concepts.
 That is to say it isn't trying to be anything in particular and it certainly isn't trying to be a typical optical compressor.
 My goals were relatively simple in concept (difficult to achieve).
 I have a 1960's Altec variable-mu tube compressor, which has taught me a lot.
 Most of that teaching happened as I modified it to have more functionality.
 It's a cool tool, but I find it's a bit too colorful for most tasks.
 I also wish it was capable of much faster attack times.
 The Altec distorts if you set the attack too fast for it's liking.
 I assume this is standard with all variable-mu compressors since I spent a lot of time trying to correct that issue to no avail.
 Negatives aside, it has so much freaking mojo I can easily forget all its shortcomings when used sparingly on just the right source.
 I wish I had a compressor with that kind of mojo on every source, but not quite so much color.
 The Sun Storm itself is an evolution of my Op-2 Comp FX pedal, which was a dual tube optical compressor pedal.
 It's becoming so different now that I can't even compare them, so I won't.
-In the Sun Storm, there is a zener diode that sets the threshold, so a fixed threshold.
-There's a control voltage involved, which has to cross the zener diodes threshold in order for the compressor to work.
+In the Sun Storm, there is a fixed threshold.
+There's a control voltage involved, which has to cross the threshold in order for the compressor to work.
 That control voltage is something I think is probably unique to this design.
-It's manipulated by a vacuum tube.
+It's first two stages of the control voltage are vacuum tube based and use the compression knob to drive the signal over the threshold.

 |

 While the Sun Storm is already very developed it is still considered a prototype.
 Some refinement is necessary.
-No release date is set at this time, but you may request a prototype for a very reasonable fee by simply emailing sales@lightningboyaudio.com.
+No release date is set at this time, but you may request a prototype for a very reasonable price by simply emailing sales@lightningboyaudio.com.
+Your purchase will directly further the development of this product and you'll have my gratitude!
+Thanks for checking out the Sun Storm.
+Please check back in the future for updates.